10 Quiet Phrases Introverts Use Regularly To Protect Their Energy

 I enjoy small groups more.

 Intimate get-togethers allow you to feel connected without feeling overwhelmed, as you have probably discovered via experience.
 Introverts do best in situations where they can focus on a few people rather than divide their attention among large groups.
-This expression does not criticise the preferences of others.
+This expression does not criticize the preferences of others.
 It’s a recognition of what gives you a sense of engagement and presence.
 Your selection of smaller groups shows your depth and most genuine self.

 I’m already doing something that day.

-“Doing something” can sometimes refer to a personal endeavour, reading, relaxing, or just spending a peaceful evening at home.
+“Doing something” can sometimes refer to a personal endeavor, reading, relaxing, or just spending a peaceful evening at home.
 Without explaining your need for downtime, you’ve most likely used this term to avoid disappointing someone.

 Because they fear misinterpretation, many introverts are reluctant to be honest about their boundaries.
-However, studies consistently demonstrate the importance of personal downtime for cognitive repair.
+However, studies consistently demonstrate the importance of personal downtime for cognitive repair2.
 Even if you don’t always say that sentence aloud, when you use this phrase, you’re keeping your word to yourself.

-Can we just text instead?
+Can we text instead?

 You already know how much power this affords you if you’ve ever selected a message over a phone call.
 You may connect without feeling pressured, think things through before reacting, and avoid unexpected emotional overload by using messaging.
 Introverts choose written conversations because they allow them time to think.